 He lived.
 And he is celebrating his 10th year of survival past the stroke.
 However, his life is very different.
 Thanks to my sister who cares for him, he went from bed and wheelchair-bound to walking on his own with a walker.
 He bathes himself and grooms himself.
 But his life has been about losing freedoms, not gaining them.
 And that’s when it hit me.
 We spend the entire first part of our lives gaining freedoms.
 We learn to walk.
 Talk.
 Drive.
 Vote.
 Live on our own.
 And so on.
 We keep gaining freedoms.
 And we never fully understand it’s an arch.
 You gain them, then you begin to lose them.
 You can no longer see without searching for your reading glasses.
 Some get to a point where they can no longer walk, drive, and sometimes, even speak.

 I think we lose sight of the fact that life is such a grand privilege.
 Many of us have it so much better than most.
 If you can see, hear, walk, run, oh my, how fortunate you are.
 And I’m beginning to realize those who are loved, truly loved, regardless of their situation in life, have quite literally won life.

-We don’t always realize what a privilege life is, even the hard stuff.
+We don’t always realize what a privileged life is, even the hard stuff.
 One day I saw it.
 Someone posted this stupid little Pinterest photo.
 It said, Run, while you can.
 I put on my running shoes and I went running.
 And I’ve been running ever since.
 Yes, I bounce.
 It’s just how I’m built.
 And yes, I stop every so often grab my side and drop a few f-bombs.
 Yes, even chihuahua’s running with their owners pass me.
 But I run.
 And I do it because…I can.

 What are you doing today?
 What little mundane task is a huge blessing in your life?
 Recognize it.
 Love it.
 And do it with all you have.
 Because like all things in life, it won’t always be there.
 It’s life.
 And none of us, get out alive.